-FYI- Before you read my article, please follow me on @Antoinespeaker on Twitter, Facebook or Instagram, because I am not just a writer, but, mainly a documentary presenter.
-I am realising my first international documentary soon, which is about ‘Black Pete’- the black-faced character that is dividing The Netherlands and impacted Black Dutch children’s mental health and causing them to be bullied.
+FYI- Before you read my article, please follow me on @Antoinespeaker on Twitter, Facebook or Instagram, because I am not just a writer, but, actually a documentary presenter.
+In 2018 my first international documentary was released, it is about ‘Black Pete’- the black-faced character that is dividing The Netherlands and impacted Black Dutch children’s mental health and causing them to be bullied.
 Follow me to keep up to date with this short but thought-provoking documentary.

 It has been said that greater diversity in the toys children play with will impact how they see themselves and others in the future.
 However, a toy store is a business and not a goodwill venture.
 If Black dolls supposedly do not sell in great enough numbers, toy stores logically are not going to stock them.
 Or if they do, they will be ridiculously expensive.
 For instance, the Mattel Beyonce doll is nearly $150 dollars on Amazon.